oomol-flows/oomol-file/README.md

 - `Rename`: Save as a new file name to avoid overwriting any file (the new file name is created by adding a numeric suffix to the name represented by the `file_name` field).

 - `Error`: Report an error.

+## Write temp file

+Saves the binary data passed to `binary` by another block to a temporary file, the file path of which is returned in `file_path`.